 - Status updates: Struggling to find time to get the entire team together to share a quick update on a project?
-Share a video update over Slack then chat to nail down the details.
+Share a video update over Slack then chat to nail down the details — it’s actually quite easy to create one.
 You can similarly share policy updates, like changes to employee benefit packages, via video.

 - Feedback: As outlined above, video is an ideal medium for sharing feedback since you can convey more empathy through facial expressions.

 - Executive communications: Likewise, video can help make senior leaders feel more human and approachable.
 These can be internal or external messages, depending on the audience you want to engage.

 - Knowledge sharing: Your employees are one of your greatest assets when it comes to sharing knowledge.
 With asynchronous videos, they can record a quick demonstration of how to use a certain technology or perform a specific task.
 (Guide to capturing video content in the field)